Thales and UK Ministry of Defence ink £1.8bn deal to boost royal navy fleet availability

 TAGS

-In a significant boost to the Royal Navy’s operational capabilities, the UK Ministry of Defence has awarded Thales a monumental £1.8 billion contract spanning 15 years, aimed at maximizing ship availability and resilience amid growing global tensions.
-This strategic initiative, named the Maritime Sensor Enhancement Team (MSET) project, is designed to extend the active duty periods of Royal Navy platforms through advanced technological interventions and support.
+In a significant boost to the ‘s operational capabilities, the has awarded a monumental £1.8 billion contract spanning 15 years, aimed at maximizing ship availability and resilience amid growing global tensions.
+This strategic initiative, named the (MSET) project, is designed to extend the active duty periods of Royal Navy platforms through advanced technological interventions and support.

 The MSET contract focuses on leveraging artificial intelligence (AI) and data management innovations to anticipate equipment issues, transitioning from a reactive to a proactive maintenance model.
 This approach is expected to markedly improve equipment availability, reduce turnaround times by an average of 100 days per repair, and shorten spares lead times by an average of 44 days.
 Additionally, the reliability of Royal Navy assets is projected to improve by 10%.